 It is an amazing walk from Katoomba Falls to Echo point while you can cherish the astonishing view of the Mountain Zone.
 The Three Sisters are a trio of sandstone ribs that stand tall over the backwoods wild of the Jamison Valley.
 From Echo Point, they are visible crystal clear, with Mount Solitary transcending the Jamison Valley, and the blue edges extending ceaselessly to unendingly.

 It is said that there is a story behind the name of the pick-up Three Sisters Point.
 The generally told legend of the Three Sisters is that three sisters, Meehni, Wimlah and Gunnedoo, lived in the Jamison Valley as individuals from the Katoomba clan.
 They fell in love with three men from the neighbouring Nepean clan, yet marriage was illegal by innate law.
 The brothers were not happy to accept this law and so decided to capture the three sisters.
-A significant inborn fight followed, and the sisters were gone to stone by a senior to ensure them, however, he was murdered in the battling and nobody else could turn them back.
+A significant inborn fight followed, and the sisters were gone to stone by a senior to ensure them, however, he was murdered in the battle and nobody else could turn them back.

 Echo Point is just a fantastic spot for Instagrammers and heaven for selfie lovers like me.
 There are several incredible bushwalks beginning here as well.
 The stroll down to the Three Sisters is fast and simple gratitude to another track and you should stroll down the initial segment of the Giant Stairway to Honeymoon Bridge and trust me you won’t be disappointed.
 There’s a Visitor Center at Echo Point where you can get data, maps and trinkets of the Blue Mountains.

 Another beautiful hike point is Prince Henry Cliff Walk.
 Get yourself comfortable with a cold coffee and just enjoy the chirping of unknown birds.
-One of the favourites walking alleys for me and would love to visit there again.
+One of the favourite walking alleys for me and would love to visit there again.

 There are many posts and many falls in the rambling Blue Mountains National Park, and it would almost certainly take a long time to visit them all, but this one is the most scenic and enjoyable for a short time.
 I’d probably recommend this walk as the main activity for those short on time when visiting the Blue Mountains, as it really does offer a comprehensive exploration of this delightful region.

-This walk is one of the remarkable walk ones can cherish forever.
+This walk is one of the most remarkable walks ones can cherish forever.
 Short but beautiful walk and can cross beautiful scenery while the addon part is a bushwalk of ferns and eucalypts, waterfalls and creeks, this walk gives you the most amazing vibes as well as see the unique rock formations comprising NSW’s own “Grand Canyon”.

 Leura is the most beautiful village in the Blue Mountains and a perfect place to stop for lunch or a hi-tea and some lazy strolling window shopping.
-The main street is lined with cherry trees and I was visiting in spring and so witnessed beautiful bloom throughout the road.
-Also, there are plenty of restaurants and cafes in and around to give you some accompany and easily you can pick some quick lunch or some muffins to have later.
+The main street is lined with cherry trees and I was visiting in spring and so witnessed beautiful blooms throughout the road.
+Also, there are plenty of restaurants and cafes in and around to give you some accompany and easily you can pick a quick lunch or some muffins to have later.

 There are a lot of options available in the region.
 Tents, hotels, homestays plenty of options anyone can opt for according to their budgets.
 I stayed at Novotel Darling Harbour in Sydney and you may read my experience here